manishmeganathan/metronome/README.md

 # Metronome
-### A Timekeeper Application that includes a World Clock, Alarms, a Sleep Schedulers, a Stopwatch, an Animated Hourglass Timer, a Pomodoro Timer and a Todo/Task list.
+### A timekeeper application that includes a World Clock, Alarms, a Sleep Scheduler, a Stopwatch, an Animated Hourglass Timer, a Pomodoro Timer and a Todo/Task list.

 **Status: In Development**
 **Developed On: Dart & Flutter**